A printable checklist to leaving work behind for a few precious weeks (or months!).

 3. Take care of YOU, mama.

-Do not (I repeat, DO NOT) make to-do lists for during your leave.
+Do not (I repeat, DO NOT) make to-do lists for during your maternity leave.

-CNN correspondent Dana Bash learned this lesson the hard way.
+CNN correspondent Dana Bash learned this lesson the hard way during her maternity leave.
 “Given my Type A personality," she said, “I made a long to-do list for my time off.
 Make scrapbooks, organize the garage—all the things I never have time to do."

 But did she have time for any of this?
 You guessed it: “Once the baby came, I realized that was all a pipe dream.
 As a semi-competent older mom, I thought handling a baby would be manageable," Bash said.
 But she admits she was wrong.
 “I was all-consumed and totally at a loss by how to handle my little 6-pound miracle."

-Bash was lucky, though, that a friend came to the rescue to bring her maternity leave expectations “down to earth."
+Bash was lucky, though.
+A friend came to the rescue to bring her maternity leave expectations “down to earth."
 Her friend explained to her that she should “set a goal for one basic task per day (I mean basic, like doing laundry or showering), and if you can do that, it's a successful day."

 All that said, don't be afraid to line up a few things you'd like to watch on Netflix, some books you'd like to read, or some apps you want to explore for that inevitable baby-feeding downtime.